makerdao/community/governance/votes/Executive vote - January 28, 2022.md

 - A total of **480 MKR** will be vested to members of the [Strategic Finance Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP27) over three years.
 - The DAI stream for the now offboarded [Content Production Core Unit](https://mips.makerdao.com/mips/details/MIP39c2SP5) will be revoked.
 - The DAI budget stream for Real World Finance will be replaced.
 The new stream will target a new multi-sig wallet.
 The budget amount remains unchanged.
+- `CLIP_FAB` will be added to the on-chain changelog (Protocol Engineering housekeeping inclusion).

 **Voting for this executive proposal will place your MKR in support of the outcomes outlined above.**